-Living in a communal environment brings We may organise annual safety checks of increased risk of the spread of infection. certain electrical equipment on your behalf Where there is an outbreak such as and have it certified by an electrician.
-Your gastroenteritis, COVID-19 or influenza, we Residential Manager will advise you and/or work closely with the local Public Health Unit your Authorised Representative when this is to monitor and manage the outbreak.
-During required.
-Testing can be arranged by a team such times, visitors may not be permitted member.
-You will need to ensure your own in the Home, some activities may need to electronics have been tested prior to their cease and outings may be postponed until use in the Home. the outbreak has passed.
-Isolation of affected If you choose to use a power-board, as a residents/ close contacts or restriction to safety measure please ensure it has a safety communal areas such as dining rooms may switch.
-For your safety, double adaptors are occur.
-New admissions to the Home will be not permitted in Catholic Healthcare Homes. suspended.
-These strategies are to reduce the effects of the outbreak and will fall away Due to the risks involved in residential when the Public Health Unit says it is safe to care, electric blankets are not permitted return to our normal way of life.
+We may organise annual safety checks of certain electrical equipment on your behalf and have it certified by an electrician.
+Your Residential Manager will advise you and/or your Authorised Representative when this is required.
+Testing can be arranged by a team member.
+You will need to ensure your own electronics have been tested prior to their use in the Home.

+If you require oxygen or use of a concentrator, you may use your own however we can provide both oxygen supplies and concentrator which we will maintain and ensure your safety whilst using within the home.

+If you choose to use a power-board, as a safety measure please ensure it has a safety switch.
+For your safety, double adaptors are not permitted in Catholic Healthcare Homes.

-in Catholic Healthcare Homes.
+Due to the risks involved in residential care, electric blankets are not permitted in Catholic Healthcare Homes.
 Under our policy some items are not allowed in residential care and further items may be prohibited to ensure safety.